 This Omega Geneve Chronostop, manufactured in 1969 is an icon of cool vintage.
-The grey dial with the silver toned baton markers make a subtle background statement to contrast the red coloured Omega logo and chronostop hand.
+The blue dial with the silver toned baton markers make a subtle background statement to contrast the red coloured Omega logo and chronostop hand.
 The outlined date window is positioned at the 3 o’clock position and the fifth-of-a-second timing divisons around the circumference of the dial visually.

 A little history: